 Job market in London

 Creative industries such as film, design and fashion are thriving in London.
-The city is also home to the European headquarters of a number of the world’s leading advertising and digital agencies.
-Furthermore, London has seen its technology sector grow quite markedly over recent years.
+The city is home to the European headquarters of a number of the world’s leading advertising and digital agencies, and the city's technology sector has grown markedly too.

 London is home to a number of internationally renowned universities, and many experts in fields such as biotechnology and the life sciences come to the city for its world-class research facilities.
 Medicine and engineering are also prominent sectors.